northbridge-sys/en-lsl-framework/README.md

 En is intended for complex projects, especially "networked" scripts - that is, one or more objects with multiple scripts that need a standardized and efficient way to communicate with each other.
 The performance impact of multiple scripts in an object is trivial, but LSL is not designed to handle these sorts of scenarios well at runtime.

-For example, if an object has multiple scripts in a prim and you need to use `llMessageLinked` to send a message to one of them, there is simply no way to do that without triggering `link_message` in every single script in the object. enLEP, therefore, includes a filter to optionally target a specific script, so if/when a different script receives that message, the enLEP handler in the other script will drop the event as quickly as possible to reduce script time instead of wasting time processing the message further.
+For example, if an object has multiple scripts in a prim and you need to use `llMessageLinked` to send a message to one of them, there is simply no way to do that without triggering `link_message` in every single script in the prim. enLEP, therefore, includes a filter to optionally target a specific script, so if/when a different script receives that message, the enLEP handler in the other script will drop the event as quickly as possible to reduce script time instead of wasting time processing the message further.

 Generally, En is designed to scale better than common, traditional LSL scripts.
 However, under the hood, it's just LSL.